jbxamora/get2knowjorge/README.md

 5. Accessability
 6. Hover
 7. Comments
+8.Contact Form
+9.Media Query
+10.High Fidelity Wireframe

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 If the issue goes unresolved for more than a week feel free to contact me at any of the links listed below.
 Be sure to add me on LinkedIn and Follow me on GitHub to view my course progression.
+You can also visit the deployed site and sent a messafe through the contact form.

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/jbxamora)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg' alt='linkedin' height='40'>](https://www.linkedin.com/in/jorge-zamora-786945250//)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/instagram.svg' alt='instagram' height='40'>](https://www.instagram.com/jbxamora/)  [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/stackoverflow.svg' alt='stackoverflow' height='40'>](https://stackoverflow.com/users/20023706/jbxamora)